-Applicants are permitted to audition with works for any size orchestra.
+Applicants are permitted to audition with works for a standard orchestra.
 Winners may be asked, however, to prepare a different piece suitable for the performance with a chamber size orchestra.
 RBPA encourages applicants to keep this in mind when selecting repertoire.
 Applicants may perform the same piece at the preliminary round as in the semi-final round.
 During the semi-final round contestants will be asked to perform their best five minutes from their audition selection.
 Performance and music selections of the winners shall be subject to review by RBPA.
 The pieces performed on the Grand Finals Concert will be chosen by the competition management based on the repertoire listed on the application.
-Each finalist will have 15 minutes during the Grand Finals round on July 2, 2019.
+Each finalist will have 15 minutes during the Grand Finals round on June 30, 2020.

 One extra copy of the music must be available for the judges for the preliminary round.
 Do not mail music to the office — bring it with you to the competition.
 Photocopies are acceptable.
 It is not possible to practice on the piano on which you will perform for the preliminary round; however, other pianos will be available for warm-up if needed.

 Written comments from the judges will be mailed to contestants a short time after the competition.